 Thank you for spending some time with us.

 It was my pleasure.
 Please stop by and visit us at the 2016 SMM in Hamburg. – MarEx

 Jack O’Connell is Senior Editor of the magazine.

 STATEMENT OF OUR MEMBER

 „As a manufacturer of special vessels and supplier in the field of life saving equipment, access systems and shell doors as well as in the field of offshore wind we benefit from a strong maritime industry.

-Managing Director Fr.
+Managing Director of Fr.
 Fassmer GmbH & Co.
-KG;
+KG

 President of the German Shipbuilding